BenjaminBurton/terraformDocker/README.md

 }
 ```

-> In main.tf, update the docker_container resource block to use the new variable.
+ In `main.tf`, update the docker_container resource block to use the new variable.
 The container_name variable block will default to its default value ("ExampleNginxContainer") unless you declare a different value.

 ```js
 resource "docker_container" "nginx" {